BleuBleu/FamiStudio/Docs/docs/export.md

 ## FamiStudio / FamiTone2 Music

-Exporting music to the [FamiStudio Sound Engine](soundengine.md) or [FamiTone2](https://shiru.untergrund.net/code.shtml) work very similarely.
+Exporting music to the [FamiStudio Sound Engine](soundengine.md) or [FamiTone2](https://shiru.untergrund.net/code.shtml) work very similarly.
 It will generate assembly code that can be included in your homebrew project and played using the FamiTone2 sound engine.

 ![](images/ExportFamiTone2.png#center)